breadboard-ai/breadboard/DEVELOPING.md

 ## TypeScript Developer Happy Path

-This section describes that I ([dglazkov](https://github.com/dglazkov)) use and it's probably what will give you the most comfortable developer experience in this repo.
+This section describes that we generally use within the Breadboard team, and it's probably what will give you the most comfortable developer experience in this repo.

 ### VSCode